MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-introduction.md

 ms.date: 01/09/2024
 ---

-# Overview-Container protection in Defender for Cloud
+# Container protection in Defender for Cloud

 Microsoft Defender for Containers is a cloud-native solution to improve, monitor, and maintain the security of your containerized assets (Kubernetes clusters, Kubernetes nodes, Kubernetes workloads, container registries, container images and more), and their applications, across multicloud and on-premises environments.